henrymyers/lorembarnak/README.md

 3. Use `getText()` anywhere you need obscenities

 ## Contributing
-If you have any other swear suggestions or think a rule should be added, don't hesitate to open an issue or a pull request!
+If you have any juicy swear suggestions or think a rule should be added, don't hesitate to open an issue or a pull request!